 Egg Farmers of Australia commence all board meetings with noting the importance of compliance obligations under the Competition and Consumer Act 2010.

-Egg Farmers of Australia Board of Directors adhering to the following protocols relating to commercially sensitive information and competition:
+Egg Farmers of Australia Board of Directors adhere to the following protocols relating to commercially sensitive information and competition: